questianon/sdupdates/README.md

 * "You can pull text from files, set up your own variables, process text through conditional functions, and so much more "

 StylePile: https://github.com/some9000/StylePile
+script that pulls prompt from Krea.ai and Lexica.art based on search terms: https://github.com/Vetchems/sd-lexikrea

 Ideas for when you have none: https://pentoprint.org/first-line-generator/
 Colors: http://colorcode.is/search?q=pantone